 Similarly, economic sanctions can also have far-reaching consequences.
 The targeted country may experience a decline in foreign investment, limited access to international financial markets, and reduced trade opportunities.
 Additionally, the population of the targeted country may suffer from decreased access to essential goods and services, as well as potential social and political unrest.

 It is important for countries to carefully consider the potential consequences of engaging in trade wars or imposing economic sanctions, as these actions can have unintended negative effects on both domestic and global economies.
+Governments must assess their willingness to pay the economic costs associated with these measures, weighing the intended impact against the harm to their own economies.

 The Impact of Trade Wars on Global Economy